toshimaru/RailsTwitterClone/README.md

 Things you may want to cover:

 * Ruby version
-* System dependencies
 * Configuration
 * Database creation
 * Database initialization
-* How to run the test suite
 * Services (job queues, cache servers, search engines, etc.)
-* Deployment instructions
 * ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.